 Advanced Treatment Requirements

 Severely receded gums may require surgical procedures such as gum grafting to restore lost tissue and protect exposed roots.
-While these procedures are highly successful, they involve longer recovery times and higher costs than early intervention treatments.
+While these procedures are highly successful, our periodontists use the latest techniques to minimize discomfort and recovery time.

 Potential for Tooth Loss